inv987/docker-opensips-cli/README.md

-# OpenSIPS CLI Docker Image
+# DEPRECATED - OpenSIPS CLI Docker Image

+**DEPRECATED** - This project has been fully integrated in the [OpenSIPS Command Line Interface](https://github.com/OpenSIPS/opensips-cli) project.
+This project will be soon deleted.

 Docker recipe for running [OpenSIPS Command Line Interface](https://github.com/OpenSIPS/opensips-cli).